Ethiopian Air Force: Ethiopian-Somali War

-After its independence in 1960, Somalia started making claims to all of its precolonial territories that were occupied by France, Ethiopia, and the British.
+After its independence in 1960, Somalia started making claims to all of its precolonial territories that were occupied by France, British and disputed lands with Ethiopia.
 However, the majority of the land claimed was in Ethiopia which made it Somalia's main target.
 After failing to get support within the Organization of African Unity, Somalia declared war on Ethiopia in 1964.
-The Somali forces launched their attack at Togochale, a border town east of Jijiga, but the Ethiopians were no match to the comparatively well-equipped air forces of Somalia.
+The Somali forces launched their attack at Togochale, a border town east of Jijiga, but the Derg at the time had killed most of the nation's most-able generals and its army was hampered down with civil wars across Ethiopia and the province of Eritrea, and therefore was no match to the air forces of Somalia well-equipped by the Soviet Union.

 The brief conflict provided the IEAF with valuable experience.
 Lessons learned included the need for heavy bombers, an air defense complex, a secure and reliable communication system, and better coordination with ground forces.
 As a result, Canberra bombers and air defense radars were acquired from Great Britain and the US respectively.

 In 1974, popular unrest against Emperor Haile Selassie led to a military coup.
 The military then formed a committee from within, known as the Derg, dominated by junior officers and NCOs.
-Shortly after, it executed 60 top civilian and military officials and imprisoned many others.
-In addition, the Derg forced out many career military officers it was suspicious of.
+Shortly after, it executed 60 top civilian and distinguished military officials and imprisoned many others.
+In addition, the Derg forced out many career military officers it was suspicious of and killed others.
 The army was in shambles and the country was engulfed in political turmoil.
-It was during this moment the Somalis launched a massive invasion in 1977.
+It was during this moment the Somalis believed it was their best chance to launch the a massive invasion in 1977.